Surgery marks the beginning of a journey that will change your body – and your life.

 - Focus on your strengths and emphasize them.
 What do you do well?
 What do you enjoy?

-- Set realistic and achievable goals – and reasonable plans for reaching them.
+- Set realistic goals – and reasonable plans for reaching them.

 - Focus on positive thoughts.